 See the media coverage and the full descriptions of these pictures to learn about the Sutro Heights Archeology project - a three day field trip led by Ms. Friel.
 Follow the links below for more:

-If you’re rushing to school to make it by 9 o’clock (or 10 on Mondays) you’re probably ending up in tardy clinic.
+If you’re rushing to school to make it by 9 o’clock you’re probably arriving after the morning bell.
 Try this.
 Plan to be at school no later than 8:45.
 That way, if Muni runs a little late--which it probably will--you’ll still be able to get here on time.
 To earn credits and get your education, you have to be here on time -- that's 8:45!